Type of qualification

 - hold registration as a teacher with a current practising certificate from the Teaching Council of Aotearoa New Zealand

-- have completed at least two years of relevant teaching experience.
+- have completed at least 2 years of relevant teaching experience.

 You will also be selected into the qualification on the basis of a process which includes providing:

-- copies of all academic transcripts for studies taken at all universities other than Massey University
+- copies of all official academic transcripts for studies taken at all universities other than Massey University

-- a copy of your current curriculum vitae – including education and employment for at least the last five years.
+- a copy of your current curriculum vitae – including education and employment for at least the last 5 years.

 - details of your educational and professional qualifications, employment history with dates and descriptions of roles and responsibilities, membership of associations/organisations, and a list of professional publications and research reports.